- Municipal Court

-After normal court business hours, and during weekends and holidays, any police officer can assist you in obtaining an emergency order of protection.
-It is best to obtain a protective order from the court in your community; however if the situation involves minor children common to the adult parties, please contact Pinal County Superior Court.
+After regular court business hours and during weekends and holidays, any police officer can assist you in obtaining an emergency protection order.
+It is best to obtain a protective order from the court in your community; however, if the situation involves minor children common to the adult parties, please contact Pinal County Superior Court.
 Protective orders against a minor under 12 years old can be obtained through the Pinal County Superior Court Juvenile Division.